 Classic web parts cannot be used on modern pages and modern out-of-the-box web parts cannot be used on classic pages.
 Developers may create custom modern web parts that may work on both classic and modern pages.
 Additionally, there is not a 1:1 mapping of classic to modern web parts, but there are web parts that have similar purposes.

 To learn about all of the modern web parts, see Using web parts on SharePoint pages.
 To learn about modern web parts that have similar purposes to classic web parts, see Classic and modern web part experiences.

 For developers, the SharePoint Framework allows for the building of custom modern web parts that appear alongside out-of-the-box web parts in the web part toolbox.
-The SharePoint Framework also allows for custom extensions, the use of the Microsoft Graph API, as well as secure access to third-party solutions and APIs secured by Azure Active Directory.
+The SharePoint Framework also allows for custom extensions, the use of the Microsoft Graph API, as well as secure access to third-party solutions and APIs secured by Microsoft Entra ID.
 Developers are encouraged to consult the SharePoint starter kit, where you'll find a fully built sample solution that includes numerous web parts, extensions, and other components that you can use as an example and inspiration for your own customizations.
 Additionally, find design guidance and standards for web parts at Designing great SharePoint experiences.